broofa/joos/README.md

 # joos == "OO in JS"

-"joos" is a compact library that provides an elegant way of writing Object-Oriented JavaScript.
+"joos" is a compact javascript library that provides an elegant way of writing Object-Oriented code.

 joos **is**: